anubiskhan/personal-site-vite/README.md

+# To-do
+  - configure github actions to deploy to s3 and invalidate distro when pull is merged into master
+  - fix styling for mobile
+  - set favicon to use mine instead of vite default
+  - setup router with nav bar
+  - 2nd page with youtube randomizer

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.